orblazer/plasma-applet-resources-monitor/README.md

 # plasma-applet-resources-monitor (fork)

-Plasmoid for monitoring CPU and RAM.
+Plasmoid for monitoring CPU, memory and network traffic

 ## Why make an fork ?